Sona Build Guide by potchewy

 "The whole team's MIA!
 Check Dragon/Baron now!"
 Wait, are the really doing Baron/Dragon?
 Or are they lurking in the brush indicated by Ward #3, to catch you off guard?
 This is quite important in a counter-ambush, but does not always need to be used.
 For example, CV #2 and #6 can check for Baron/Dragon, and if they aren't there, don't foolishly go and facecheck.

 6. Baron/Top Lane Gank CV

 In the early game, you use this to check if an enemy jungler is going for your solo top ally.
 While in the late game, this is to check for the enemy team doing Baron.

 Actually, if your team is doing Baron, you want to check for enemies trying to steal the Baron Buff for their team, so CV between #6 and #3(if you are in the blue team), and between #1, #5, #6 (left jungle)(if you are in the purple team).

 If your team is doing Dragon?
 Between #1, #2 and #5 for the blue team, and between #2 and #3 for the purple team.

 - Changed starting build to 1 Faerie Charm, 3 sight wards, 2 Mana Potions, from the old build of 1 Faerie Charm, 2 sight wards, 4 Mana Potions.

 - Moved Heal up to Recommended Summoner Spells.

-- Moved Zeke's Herald to Good Item Choices, from Possible Item Choices.
+- Moved Zeke's Harbinger to Good Item Choices, from Possible Item Choices.